Marvel Cinematic Universe Watch Order - Updated

 - Hawkeye, Kate Bishop, Yelena Belova, Echo, Kingpin, (Val)

 - Takes place over a few days over Christmas, and introduces Echo.
-The Black Widow post-credits scene takes place before this and features Val.
+The Black Widow post-credits scene takes place before this and features Val, explaining Yelena’s presence.

 - She-Hulk, Daredevil, Wong, Hulk, Blonsky